Efficient & Correct Predictive Equivalence for Decision Trees: Polynomial-Time Algorithms

 \begin{proof}(Sketch) The WAXps for each class $c$ are implicants for the predicate $\pi_c$.
 Since implicants are a canonical representation~\citep{blake-phd37,brown-bk90,darwiche-jair02}, then two predictive equivalent DTs will have the same sets of implicants for each class.
 Hence, a partial assignment is an implicant for $\pi_c$ if and only if it is an implicant for $\pi'_c$ and vice-versa.
 And also, implicants of $\pi_c$ are WAXps of the classifier for class $c$. \end{proof}

 Given the above, a partial assignment $\fml{A}$ is a WAXp of DT $\fml{T}$ if and only if it is also a WAXp of any DT $\fml{T}'$ that is predictive equivalent to $\fml{T}$.
-Furthermore, prediction in the presence of missing data is tightly related with a partial assignment representing a WAXp.
+Furthermore, deciding prediction in the presence of missing data is tightly related with deciding whether a partial assignment represents a WAXp, i.e.\ it is sufficient for the prediction.

 \begin{theorem} A partial assignment $\fml{A}$ is a WAXp for class $c$ for DT $\fml{T}$ iff for each $\mbf{x}\in\domain(\fml{A})$, $\kappa(\mbf{x})=c$. \end{theorem}

 \begin{proof} This result follows from the definition of WAXp. \end{proof}